Subscribe to the Timescale Newsletter

 Stepping away from our health theme, let's explore the time series of Australian monthly electricity demand in the figures below.
 Visually, it is immediately apparent there is a positive trend, as one would expect with population growth and technological advancement.

-Since the underlying data has a trend (it isn’t stationary), as the lag increases, the ACF dies down since the two points are further and further apart, with the positive trend separating them more each year.
+Since the underlying data has a trend (it isn’t stationary), the ACF dies down as the lag increases since the two points are further and further apart, with the positive trend separating them more each year.
 These conclusions can become increasingly non-trivial when data spans less intuitive variables.

 Monthly electricity in demand in Australia showing its seasonality